bulletmark/EPGPurge/README.md

    sometimes seen to be out of date.

 V2.1 - 2012-04-13: Add check for no EPG data.

+V2.2 - 2012-04-29: Always runs after each minute boundary now.
+  Runs in all modes, to always ensure that the EPG is updated.
+Apart from the other problems addressed before this version, this should also now ensure that recordings capture the correct program info data.

 <!-- vim: se ai syn=markdown: -->